bmuschko/cks-crash-course/exercises/02-tls-ingress/instructions.md

 # Exercise 2

 You are tasked to create an Ingress with TLS termination.
+Create the relevant objects using the imperative or declarative approach.

 > **_NOTE:_** Kubernetes requires running an Ingress Controller to evaluate Ingress rules.
 Make sure your cluster employs an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
 On Minikube, you can enable the Ingress Controller with the command `minikube addons enable ingress`.
 The corresponding controller will run in the `ingress-nginx` namespace.
 See the [Minikube documentation](https://minikube.sigs.k8s.io/docs/handbook/addons/ingress-dns/) for more information on setting up an Ingress Controller and DNS.